Smoking in Canada: Québec

 As of 2021, Quebec and Alberta are the only two provinces or territories which permit cigar lounges or any ventilated smoking rooms outside of nursing homes and long-term care facilities.
 Alberta is unique in being the sole province or territory which does not restrict the establishment of new lounges; Quebec's remaining lounges are preserved through a grandfather clause in its smoking statutes.
-In Montreal, all cigar bars opened before May 10, 2005 were allowed to stay in operation, though future establishments were banned.
+In Montreal, all cigar bars opened before May 10, 2005, were allowed to stay in operation, though future establishments were banned.
 There are also cigar lounges in Gatineau.

-Contrary to stereotypes and popular portrayal, Quebec’s smoking rate is around the Canadian average, and is lower than that of the U.S. and far lower than the smoking rate of France.
+Contrary to stereotypes and popular portrayal, Quebec's smoking rate is around the Canadian average, and is lower than the smoking rate of the U.S. and far lower than that of France.
 As of 2015, 14.2% of Quebec residents smoke.

 Saskatchewan

 Saskatchewan banned smoking in public places on January 1, 2005, and banned smoking in workplaces on May 31, 2009.
 The province reinstated tobacco display ban (2005) requires shop owners to keep tobacco sales out of sight.
 There are fines of up to $10 000 for violation of the Tobacco Control Act which bans smoking in all public areas, indoor and outdoor, including clubs for veterans.
 Since October 1, 2010, smoking is prohibited if there are children under 16 years of age in the vehicle.

 As of 2015, 16.9% of Saskatchewan residents smoke.